State's cases rise 10,577; deaths ebb to 71 as total toll including nonresidents passes 20,000

 Worldwide

-Sweden, which has been doing "herd immunity" with no lockdown, 18 deaths at 7,514.
-Neighboring Norway reported record 5 deaths to rise to 387, as well as 416 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, no data and is at 7,514.
+Neighboring Norway reported record no deaths to remain at 387, as well as 364 more cases.

 Scripps Only Content 2020